khansabassem/MLonGenomics/README.md

 a.
 Run KMC kmer counter.
 b.
 Optionally delete intermediary files resulting from the three preprocessing phases.
 # Directories:
-There are three main directories:
+There are Four main directories:
 1. BoW: contains notebooks  & scripts of the first ML approach
 2. LSTM: contains notebooks of the LSTM approach
 3. LSTM on KMERS: contains notebooks of the LSTM approach